ghfbsd/cdseis/README.md

 unlikely to fail, but it is possible that MAKELOG could crash on a subsequent SEED volume because of some peculiarity associated with new data.
 After running MAKELOG always check the log file, makelog.log, for errors and warnings.

+> Originally, MAKELOG read an entire cdrom and made an ASCII log file of all waveform start and stop times, associating each waveform with an event.
+On a SUN sparcstation this took about 1-2 hours for each cdrom.
+This program also read all the station corrections and instrument response poles and zeros, and reported errors and warnings to standard output when it does not recognize the format.
+CONVERTLOG essentially tidied up the output from this program.
+(This version of MAKELOG is in the src/cd directory for historical completeness.)

+> CONVERTLOG (in src/cd for historical completeness) reads a cdrom log created by the old, CD version of MAKELOG, removes trailing blanks to reduce the file size, and assigns a unique event designation to each event.

 > Logs created by the old MAKELOG and CONVERTLOG for almost all CDs that were ever distributed by seismological agencies are supplied in the directory